Batesville Municipal Court - The Panolian

 City of Batesville Municipal Court was held Wednesday, Feb.
 3, with Judge Jay Westfaul presiding.

-Anterrius J. Howard,1668 Woodruff Rd., Batesville, pleaded guilty to possession of marijuana in a vehicle an non-payment of old fines totaling $1,139.
+Anterrius J. Howard, 1668 Woodruff Rd., Batesville, pleaded guilty to possession of marijuana in a vehicle an non-payment of old fines totaling $1,139.

-James Brand,10064 Dummy Line Rd., Batesville, failed to appear on a charge of disorderly conduct, but was found guilty under sworn testimony and was fined $328.
+James Brand, 10064 Dummy Line Rd., Batesville, failed to appear on a charge of disorderly conduct, but was found guilty under sworn testimony and was fined $328.

-Helen F. McNeal,122 Monroe Circle, Clarksdale, failed to appear on a charge of shoplifting, but was found guilty under sworn testimony and was fined $1,146.
+Helen F. McNeal, 122 Monroe Circle, Clarksdale, failed to appear on a charge of shoplifting, but was found guilty under sworn testimony and was fined $1,146.

 Machelle M. Reid, 1247 Dees Rd., Batesville, failed to appear on a charge of shoplifting and non-payment of old fines totaling $2,784.
 An arrest warrant was issued.